drzelin/ghlu_challenge/log-management-api/README.md

 * The problem specifications mention that the request for logs within a given range is by time.
 The assumption was made that the user must specify a date as well.

 ## Known Bugs
-* The contents of the database show that there are 6 digits displayed for the time precision; however, using postman and curl, only 3 are displayed
-* The database does not store the timezone offset
 * Getting errors with both testing frameworks (rspec and minitest)
     * rspec is throwing an invalid routes error for the controller test
     * minitest throwing a bad file descriptor error but successfully tested the logs model